jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 ### Frameworks, Libraries and Programs Used

-[Materialize](https://materializecss.com/) - for responsive design and grid layout
+[Materialize](https://materializecss.com/) - for responsive design and layout

 [Three.js](https://threejs.org/) - for 3D water and clouds background